HicaroD/SearchUserOnGitHub/README.md

 A simple web application for searching GitHub users written in NodeJS, Typescript and React.

-My main goal with this project is to build an simple app for applying some architectural concepts heavily inspired on Robert C. Martin Clean
+My main goal with this project is to build an simple app for applying some architectural concepts heavily inspired on Robert C. Martin's
-Architecture.
+Clean Architecture.
 It is very similar to other implementations of Clean Architecture, but I'm putting together some of my ideas about this architecture.

 ## References